-You should be able to get everything setup just using the guides in the member’s area.
+You should be able to get everything set up just using the guides in the member’s area.
 But if you have any problems then you can try chat support or just send them an email.

 I also downloaded and tested out the IPVanish Android app for this review.

 Overall the IPVanish Android app seems to work fine.
 Connecting and switching servers was easy and I didn’t find any leaks or problems to report.
-(Note: slower speeds were due to a slower WiFi network I used for testing the Android device.)

 A VPN router is a smart idea simply because most internet providers are now monitoring and recording your online activities.
 This is official policy in the United States, the UK, and now also Australia (see the best VPN services for Australia).

 Want to use IPVanish on a router?
 Check out the IPVanish router options here.

 No. IPVanish does not consistently work with Netflix.